PowerQueryforAccountants/pqa_site/content/post/creating-a-simple-accounting-system-with-excel-and-power-query-p2.md

     <br>
     <br>

-4. Expand the resulting column and include the Account # and Account Type.
+4. Expand the resulting column and include only Account # and Account Type.

     ![Expand Column](/img/creating-a-simple-accounting-system-with-excel-and-power-query/expand_col.png)

     Named this query as **3_GL complete**.
 I choose to not prefix the columns with the original column name cause there are NO conflicts with the other column names.
 After doing that, we now have the complete GL that we could use later on in the reports.
+Close and load it as connection only.

 ### Creating the Trial Balance